-- 1. If the box is shaded, the use is not allowed in that zone district. - 2.
-Accessory uses are listed in each zoned district chapter. - 3.
-Truck stops or travel centers are limited to an area within one-half mile of the Interstate 5 and 93rd Avenue SW interchange. - 4.
-All warehouse distribution centers regardless of size and nondistribution warehouses that are larger than 200,000 sq. ft. in size are subject to the requirements of TMC 18.42.110.
+1. If the box is shaded, the use is not allowed in that zone district.

+3. Truck stops or travel centers are limited to an area within one-half mile of the Interstate 5 and 93rd Avenue SW interchange.

+4. All warehouse distribution centers regardless of size and nondistribution warehouses that are larger than 200,000 sq. ft. in size are subject to the requirements of TMC 18.42.110.